ocaml/dune/post.md

 files for another year.
 6 months from now dune will start displaying warnings when using the `jbuilder` binary or `jbuild` files.
 A more detailied [migration plan][mp] is available in the manual.
-In particular in contains a precise list of things to do to migrate a jbuilder project to a dune project.
+In particular it contains a precise list of things to do to migrate a jbuilder project to a dune project.

 We hope that the new features in Dune 1.0.0 and subsequent releases